Hybrid-08933/Hexdump/README.md

 ## Performance Characteristics

 This implementation is designed to explore the upper bound of scalar performance for a real I/O-driven formatting workload.
+All performance measurements were taken with stdout redirected to /dev/null to eliminate terminal I/O effects and focus on formatting and syscall overhead.

 Measured on a modern x86_64 Linux system using `perf stat`: